 Tokenized access to the car is handled similarly to credit cards stored within Apple Pay wallets.
 Only the owner's phone and token — or any keys they've shared with others — can access the vehicle.

 Apple announced BMW as its first partner to implement CarKey.
-The partnership is due to their shared relationship with the Car Connectivity Consortium (CCC).
+The partnership is due to the companies' shared relationship with the Car Connectivity Consortium (CCC).

 The CCC consists of multiple manufacturers including Audi, Volkswagen, GM, Hyundai, LG, Panasonic, and Samsung.